 Are you visiting the Cabot Trail in Cape Breton?
-Have a little weakness for Folk-Art?
-Ahaaah! you’re in for such a fabulous art-treat!
+Have a little weakness for Folk Art?
+Ahaaah! you’re in for such a fabulous art treat!
 In fact, with so many talented artists and artisans exhibiting astonishing craftsmanship along Cape Breton’s famous scenic route, one might well wonder if a super artsy-crafty potion fell into the waters of the Cabot Trail!
-Alternatively, if Folk-Art hasn’t caught your heart yet, the Cabot Trail might well change your mind.
+Alternatively, if Folk Art hasn’t caught your heart yet, the Cabot Trail might well change your mind.

-As you draw nearer to the Acadian region of Inverness County (Chéticamp, Grand-Étang, Saint-Joseph-du-Moine and Margaree) artistic talent just seems to abound all the more!
+As you draw nearer to the Acadian region of Inverness County (Cheticamp, Grand Étang, Saint-Joseph-du-Moine and Margaree) artistic talent just seems to abound all the more!

-Wondering where to start?
+Where to start?

 Some helpful lists of the Cabot Trail's best art stops have been compiled by: